Usernames and access rights

 A university employee must order a conference username using this e-form

 NB!
 If the visitor is employed by the university and they use Sole to record their working hours, a personal user account should be applied for instead.

 The teacher of the course may apply for course accounts for their group.
 Course accounts are suitable for students from outside the university who do not have a personal user account.
-Course accounts allow access to the university’s shared computers and the HUPnet visitor network, but they cannot be used to access systems such as Moodle or WebOodi.
+Course accounts allow access to the university’s shared computers, classroom computers and the HUPnet visitor network, but they cannot be used to access systems such as Moodle or WebOodi.

 The teacher must apply for course account using this e-form.

 A group account isused by several people.
 Group accounts are suitable for the use of a specific computer or for a task where the person in charge changes often.
 E-mail inboxes are not available for group accounts.